jgayfer/website/src/content/blog/intro-to-game-dev.md

   - gamedev
 ---

 I wrote my first line of code in January of 2013.
-I wasn’t pursing a career in software at the time, but I enjoyed writing code enough to give it a serious try.
+I wasn’t pursuing a career in software at the time, but I enjoyed writing code enough to give it a serious try.
 Unlike many young aspiring programmers, learning how to make games was not a priority for me.
 In fact I actively avoided it throughout